philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ---

 ## 💾 Saved Notes
 Manage your collection of generated Notes.
-Select a note from this list to load it into the 📝 Note section for viewing.
+Selecting a Note from this list will load it into the 📝 Note section for viewing.

 **Delete All Notes** – Remove all saved Notes.